 Welcome to DRHA2020!
 The theme for the 2020 DRHA conference is Situating Digital Curation: Locating Creative Practice and Research between Digital Humanities and the Arts.
 This edition of the DRHA conference is hosted by the Digital Curation Lab at the University of Salford’s MediaCityUK campus.

-This edition of the DRHA conference will be an online only event.
-A full programme will be available soon.
+The DRHA 2020 conference will be an online only event.

 - Call for proposals: closed